DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/plugin-usage/commands/bank-commands.md

 **Permission:** dkcoins.command.bank<br />

-This command deletes a bank of you.
+This command deletes an existing bank account and all credits.
 You need to be the owner of the specified bank.

 ***